ittedev/jito/README.md

-# Beako.js
+# Jito

-## What is Beako.js?
+## What is Jito?

-Beako.js is web component tools with Data Binding, Template Engine and Virtual DOM.
+Jito is web component tools with Data Binding, Template Engine and Virtual DOM.

 You can experience single page application development with just a web browser.